Many of my readers have been asking me to elaborate on what I meant as the 6 Core Values of networking, so I decided to elaborate more upon it.

 While some people might think, “these are things people are born with!
 I know I lack that, but I can’t do anything about it!”
-The truth is that we have more control of ourselves than most people think.
+The truth is that we have more control over ourselves than most would think.
 All it takes is attitude and a constant will to be better.
 You can’t change yourself immediately, but you can’t become a great musician overnight either.
 It takes good attitude to change your attitude.

 In terms of actual Networking, this could be the most important core characteristic.
 The basic principle about networking is to stop just thinking about your own benefits.
 Care about others!
 Try to help them as much as possible.
 Don’t be phony.
 Try to find the part of yourself that derives joy when you see others achieve success, especially when you know it’s because of your help.
 Don’t think about returns.
 Think about win-win and relationships.

 No one likes to see others sad and grumpy all the time (unless they are sick-minded themselves).
 Being optimistic means you can be a source of motivation that people draw hope from.
-It is a vital force thatkeeps yourself productive too.
+It is a vital force that keeps yourself productive too.
 How can you accomplish much if most of your time you are

 coping with your sadness?
 Finally, optimism is necessary considering the cold turndowns you will experience while learning the craft of Networking.

 Nothing will happen if nothing starts.
 Unless you are truly successful already, people won’t come to you.
 You have to go to people.
 Successful professionals are great people to know (assuming a sincere attitude towards them), and if you are the only person trying to know them, you are ahead of the game already.
 Taking initiative means you have to overcome your comfort zone.
 You must be adventurous and be willing to explore out of your bubble.
 At the end of the day, nothing bad will happen.
-If you express your respect for someone and admiration (if truthful) of what he/she has done, even if he/she does not reply, at worse you made someone feel good about him/herself.
+If you express your respect for someone and admiration (if truthful) of what she has done, even if she does not reply, at worse you made someone feel good about herself.
 Without seeking, you won’t find.

 This is probably the most difficult out of all the disciplines.Persistency means never giving up.
 If someone ignores your email, send another one (after some time so you don’t seem desperate).
 What happens in life is that good things that seem unavailable will open up for the guy who goes the extra mile, and who still seeks after being turned down.
 Now the hard part is to find the clear line between being persistence and being an egocentric bastard.
 If people say no and you keep pushing until they feel they must say yes, that is obviously horrendous behavior.
 You won’t go far with that, as people will start to hide from your sight when they see you.
 However, the chances are, if someone didn’t reply to your email, it’s because even though